 You might also want to pick a lighting fixture for its beauty and aesthetics.
 If you want a lamp to become quite the conversation starter among your guests, then you should look beyond plain-looking bulbs and opt for those that have ornate characteristics.

 For example, a sophisticated-looking chandelier is enough to bring anyone’s attention to the living or dining room.
 The chandelier becomes a visual interest itself, all the while illuminating the room.
 Designer lamps with unique and intriguing designs also bring attention to an area.

 When decorating with fixtures that are statement pieces, it is essential to remember to decorate the room accordingly.
 Put up minimal decorations on the table if you want the elegant chandelier to draw attention instantly.
-If everything else is shiny, glittery and sparkling, it defeats the purpose of the chandelier being the focal interest in the room.
+If everything else is shiny, glittery, and sparkling, it defeats the purpose of the chandelier is the focal interest in the room.

 Location and Position of Lights in a Room